-If you or a loved one was the victim of sexual abuse, Kline & Specter, with more than 40 experienced attorneys, handles sexual abuse cases with compassion, confidentiality and expertise.
-It is critical to contact a priest abuse lawyer soon in cases involving sexual abuse because of statutes of limitations, which differ in various states. (more information below).
+If you or a loved one was the victim of sexual abuse by a priest, Kline & Specter, with more than 40 experienced attorneys, handles priest sexual abuse cases with compassion, confidentiality and expertise.
+It is critical to contact a priest abuse attorney soon in cases involving sexual abuse because of statutes of limitations, which differ in various states. (more information below).

 Following a grand report that more than 1,000 children were abused by some 300 priests across Pennsylvania, state legislators have been considering measures to extend the statute of limitations – or make exceptions or “windows” to the limitations – that would allow civil redress for victims.
 Proponents feel that an extension is necessary because children often avoid telling about abuse until they are adults.

 Kline & Specter joined the Pennsylvania attorney general in filing suit with the Pennsylvania Supreme Court to make public the recent 880-page grand jury report that detailed instances of child sexual abuse by priests since 1947.